Welcome Jenna Rae!

-Considering her work with animals — as well as her home life with her husband Michael of one-and-a-half years and daughter Julie — it was time for Jenna Rae to find a sales job that kept her closer to home, and she’d heard wonderful things about working for CMBC.
+Considering her work with animals, it was time for Jenna Rae to find a sales job that kept her closer to home, and she’d heard wonderful things about working for CMBC.

 “Anyone I’ve ever talked to loves it here,” she says.
 “They seem to look out for their employees and take care of them.”

 Furthermore, it can get lonely out on the road, particularly when you’re the only employee, your territory is the entire country, and there was a five-to-seven hour time difference between you and the home office.

 “So, you guys are in my time zone,” she laughs, “and that’s great.”